Mr-Ming/Github-DashBoard/README.md

 ## Future Work
 1. Need to add notification (if someone uses a username instead of an organization name)
 2. Need to add unit test and integration test
-3. Need to improve UI
+3. Need to improve UI (Add lazyloading + flexible grid)